tapanhegde26/research_paper_analyser_agent/README.md

 - Set `GOOGLE_API_KEY` in `.env` file
 - Get your key from https://ai.google.dev/

+**WebSocket Connection Issues?**
+- Check browser console for errors
+- Ensure no firewall blocking port 8000
+- Try refreshing the page to reconnect

 **Slow Performance?**
 - Reduce `num_papers` parameter
 - Increase `MAX_PARALLEL_AGENTS` (if you have quota)